2024-2025 Academic Year Deadlines and Important Information

 Once the Courses Specialist in the Registrar's office reviews and approves the CRS submission, it is then routed via the system to the CNAS Executive Committee for discussion and voting at the next meeting.
 When the CNAS Executive Committee approves the course (new, change, or deletion) it is then routed forward to the Committee on Courses (COC) for further action and final approval. *A graduate course is routed first to the Graduate Council for approval before being routed to the COC.
 Any questions/issues regarding the submission at any of these stages may result in the course being routed back to the beginning for a faculty vote and delay the process or miss the submission deadline completely.
 Please see the Approval Routing on the Registrar's Office website to see the specific approval route for each type of course proposal.

-It is also important to note that any courses being revised that have not been changed in a long time (~3 years or more) may be required to submit an updated syllabus along with whatever change being requested, even if seemingly unrelated.
+It is also important to note that any courses being revised that have not been changed in a long time (~3 years or more) may be required to submit an updated syllabus along with whatever change is being requested, even if seemingly unrelated.
 It may be helpful and expedite the process to include one at the time of the change request.

-** A course currently being revised through CRS is removed from inventory and will not be scheduled for the upcoming term by the Registrar until it is fully approved, so processing all course changes accurately, quickly, and with complete information is essential!
+** A course currently being revised through CRS is most often removed from inventory and will not be scheduled for the upcoming term by the Registrar until it is fully approved, so processing all course changes accurately, quickly, and with complete information is essential!

 Program and degree requirement changes are processed outside of CRS and happen whenever there is a modification, addition, or deletion within the existing graduate or undergraduate program requirements.